 Other special needs

-Contact DSA to discuss any other special needs before booking your test.
+Contact the Driver and Vehicle Standards Agency (DVSA) to discuss any other special needs before booking your test.

 PO BOX 381